Frequently Asked Questions

 Guests typically fly in a Cessna 185, though a helicopter may be used depending on weather and scheduling.

-No. Lodging is paid once your reservation has been confirmed; flights are paid upon arrival at the hangar (cash or check only).
+No. Lodging is paid once your reservation has been confirmed; flights can be paid with your lodging invoice or paid upon arrival at the hangar (cash or check only).

 It’s about 15 minutes to fly from the air strip to the hut.

-Guests normally fly two at a time when flying in the Cessna 185 (plane).
-If guests opt to take a helicopter, 4 are able to fly together.
-We make multiple trips as needed.
+Guests normally fly two at a time when flying in the Cessna 185 (plane) or in the helicopter.
+Occasionally we can fit 3 passengers at a time, but it’s rare.
+We make multiple trips as mandated by weather conditions and loading.

-Please meet us at Meekin’s Air Service at 9:45AM on the first day of your stay.
-We’ll review info, collect flight fees, and intend to be in the air by 10:30AM.
+Please meet us at Meekin’s Air Service at 1:45PM on the first day of your stay.

 A helicopter drop-off can be arranged, landing within 200 feet of the hut for an additional cost.

 Rarely, but it is possible.
 Morning fog usually burns off by 11AM.
-Clouds or wind may occasionally delay flights, but extra nights will not be charged if flying with Blue Ice Aviation.
+Clouds or wind may occasionally delay flights, but extra nights will not be charged if flying with Blue Ice Aviation or Sheep Mountain Air.

 If weather delays us from flying out to the hut, guests are responsible for finding alternate lodging options.
 Lodging fees are covered by the guest; however, you will not be charged for the unused night at the Glacier Hut.

-If you are flying with our flight services (Blue Ice Aviation or helicopter services) and weather prevents you from leaving the hut on your scheduled departure day, extra nights will not be charged.
+If you are flying with our flight services coordinated through us and weather prevents you from leaving the hut on your scheduled departure day, extra nights will not be charged.

 Wildlife & Environment